-Suicide is the 10th leading cause of death in the United States; among infants and children, ages 0-19, injuries and violence result in over 9 million emergency room visits a year.
+Far too many people are at risk of serious injuries and mental health challenges.
+Suicide is the 10th leading cause of death in the United States.
+Among infants and children, ages 0–19, injuries and violence result in over 9 million emergency room visits a year.
 Worldwide, the toll of domestic violence and community violence continues from one generation to the next.

+EDC develops strategies, supports professionals and communities, and catalyzes action to address these urgent public health priorities.
 We work across international, national, state, and local boundaries to integrate evidence-based injury, suicide, and violence prevention into public health and health care systems.
-We gather and use data to inform policies, programs, and practices so that efforts are targeted to the populations and communities where needs are greatest and the greatest impact can be achieved.
+We gather and use data to inform policies, programs, and practices so that efforts are tailored to the populations and communities where needs are the greatest—and where the greatest impact can be achieved.
+In all of this work, we actively engage people with lived experience and promote equity.

 Related Content